antoniowd/antoniowd/README.md

 I work as a freelancer, with a greater specialization in the backend.
 I have developed billing, inventory and business management systems.
 I have also developed some price comparators as personal projects; using web scraping to extract the necessary data from the websites.

+I'm supported by a good base of HTML, CSS and Javascript.
+I'm specialized in the technology stack of NodeJS, ReactJS, MySQL and MongoDB

 In the future I want to continue improving my knowledge as a programmer and create solutions that help other people